haiwera-silk-cd/magento-devdocs/guides/v2.0/install-gde/docker/docker-phpstorm-debug.md

 	3. Click **OK** and try your test again.

 ## Use Xdebug in a browser
-This section discusses how to use Xdebug in Chrome using the Xdebug Helper {% glossarytooltip 55774db9-bf9d-40f3-83db-b10cc5ae3b68 %}extension{% endglossarytooltip %}.
+This section discusses how to use Xdebug in Chrome using the Xdebug Helper {% glossarytooltip 55774db9-bf9d-40f3-83db-b10cc5ae3b68 %}扩展{% endglossarytooltip %}.
 For information about Xdebug tools for other browsers, consult the browser documentation.

 To use Xdebug Helper with Chrome: